 One of the advantages of using push piers (resistance piers) for foundation repair is that they use quiet vibration free hydraulic equipment to install the steel resistance piers.
 All of the installation equipment is highly portable and can be easily transported on the job site.
 After all of the steel push piers are installed and load tested, the structure can be immediately restored or lifted by transferring the load of the home to the piers.
 There's no time wasted, waiting for concrete to cure, and no soil to remove from the site.
-A measured factor of safety is verified, as the piers are 100% load tested to a force greater than the actual working load.
-This all means that you will get verified structural support for many years when you require steel push piers to be used on your home’s foundation.
+A measured factor of safety is verified.
+Then the piers are 100% load tested to a force greater than the actual working load.
+This all means that you will get verified structural support for many years.

 Remember to always consult with an independent professional engineer before starting any structural foundation repairs and these repairs should only be performed by trained foundation repair contractors.

 Below, the following steps the typical installation procedure for the largest selling Steel Push Piers:

 1. Site survey: Pier placements are located around the structure and the location of underground utilities verified.